NOM1989/linux-dictation-widget/README.md

 ## Non-Wayland
 If you are using X11, you will have to edit the input method for nerd dictation by changing the command line arguments in the `toggle-dictation` script (--simulate-input-tool), see [here](https://github.com/ideasman42/nerd-dictation?tab=readme-ov-file#input-simulation-utilities) for more info.
 ## Troubleshooting
+Check paths in the scripts match your config locations.

-If you are having difficulties getting it working, please ensure each component, e.g. nerd dictation, is working individually by testing it following their installation.
+Ensure each component, e.g. nerd dictation, is working individually by testing it following their installation.
 Additionally, use a process monitoring tool to ensure the `nerd-dictation` and `languagetool-commandline.jar` processes are actually being launched by the relevant scripts when dictation is active.

 Removing some of the `> /dev/null` parts of the commands scattered about the scripts may help you find the problem via checking the `eww logs`.